dumux/dumux/doc/doxygen/groups/material.md

 @defgroup FrictionLaws Friction Laws
 @brief Friction Laws for calculating bottom shear stress
-@details Friction laws calculate the stress between the flow and the bottom, which is called bottom shear stress.
+@details Friction laws calculate the stress between the flowing fluid and the bottom, which is called bottom shear stress.
 The bottom shear stress is needed to calculate on the one hand the loss of momentum due to bottom friction and on the other hand the bedload transport rate.